majedelhelou/majedelhelou.github.io/_pages/about.md

   - /about.html
 ---

-*~Last updated September 2019~
+*~Last updated October 2019~
 Do not hesitate to contact me with questions regarding publications/code.*

-I am currently in my third PhD year at [EPFL](https://www.epfl.ch/en/home/), the first year was with the EDIC fellowship before joining the Image and Visual Representation Lab [IVRL](https://ivrl.epfl.ch/).
+I am currently starting my fourth PhD year at [EPFL](https://www.epfl.ch/en/home/), the first year was with the EDIC fellowship before joining the Image and Visual Representation Lab [IVRL](https://ivrl.epfl.ch/).
 My research is in image processing and machine learning (touches on signal processing and computational imaging, computer vision, deep learning and optics).

 [//]: # (**For my publications** with IVRL, refer to the [publications page](https://ivrl.epfl.ch/publications/) of our lab or [my publications page here](https://majedelhelou.github.io/publications/).)